open2c/polychrom-hoomd/README.md

 ## Usage

-See the attached `examples/tutorial.ipynb` Jupyter notebook.
+See the attached Jupyter notebook tutorials within the `examples` directory.